patpattypat/BookBlog/static/book-blog/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode and with coverage.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`